coolaj86/http-examples/multipart-form/README.md

 multipart-form
 ====

-This example shows the raw communication
+This example shows the raw conversation between a client and server as well as each part as an individual message.

+Please look at the raw files to get a gist of the idea before reading the explanations in this README.

   * 0-full-transcript.http.raw
     * 1-request.http.raw